-The score Sam obtained on the 'Volatile - Explosive' dysfunctional behaviour category falls within the average range.
-This suggests he is unlikely to display significant challenging behaviours within this category.
+The score Sam obtained on the 'Volatile - Explosive' dysfunctional behaviour category falls within the above average range.
+This suggests he is more likely than many to display challenging behaviours within this category.

-- Having obtained scores which indicate he is lacking in social restraint and not diplomatic, Sam is likely to vent his frustrations without giving particular consideration to the impact his outbursts will have on others. - Tending not to be that motivated to censor what he says, he may be rather prone to pass ill-considered comments which reflect his sense of frustration and anger.
+- Sam's profile indicates he is fairly tense-driven and somewhat lacking in composure. - He is likely to have relatively low levels of frustration tolerance and be slightly inclined to respond to frustrations in a potentially explosive manner. - He may be a little prone to temper outbursts, particularly with people he considers to be slow, indecisive or obstructive. - Having obtained scores which indicate he is lacking in social restraint and not diplomatic, Sam is likely to vent his frustrations without giving particular consideration to the impact his outbursts will have on others. - Tending not to be that motivated to censor what he says, he may be rather prone to pass ill-considered comments which reflect his sense of frustration and anger.
 It is possible such comments may at times cause offense when none was intended.